 A canning rack will eventually tend to rust and will need to be replaced.

 A canning rack can be purchased most anywhere you can get canning supplies.
-Amazon will have them, Your local Ace hardware stores often have canning supplies.
+Amazon will have them, and your local Ace Hardware stores often have canning supplies as well.